-Once you determine the layout for your track, you’ll need to pick the track type and the fixtures.
+Once you determine the layout for your track, you will need to pick the track type and the fixtures.
 There are a number of track types out there – including line and low voltage, single and two-circuit.
 The three types of track we offer are categorized as H, J and L.

-If you have an existing track and are looking to update the heads or fixtures, reference the picture below to distinguish the differences in track systems:
+If you have an existing track and are looking to just update the heads or fixtures, reference the picture below to distinguish the differences in track systems:

 There are a number of track head options available with all of our track types.
-You will find various light source options, such as incandescent, low voltage halogen & LED in various sizes, light outputs and price ranges.
+You can find various light source options, such as incandescent, low voltage halogen and LED in various sizes, light outputs and price ranges.